The Gurkha Welfare Trust: History

 In 1969, it was realised that a great number of Gurkha soldiers and their dependants or widows in Nepal faced destitution in old age.
 Many of these soldiers had served in the Second World War; however they had not served the 15 years needed to qualify for an army pension.
 Unlike their British counterparts who could rely on the welfare state in old age, the Nepalese Gurkha had no such safety net.

 In recognition of the country's debt of honour to these soldiers, a public appeal – organised by British Gurkha officers – raised £1m to establish The Gurkha Welfare Trust.
 It began to create a network of bases in Nepal to distribute financial aid to retired soldiers who had met with disasters such as landslides and floods.
 The Trust also bought land for ex-Gurkhas to become subsistence farmers and provide enough food to support their families.

-In an arrangement that endures to this day, the Trust agreed a deal that its administrative costs would be largely met by a grant in aid funding from the Ministry of Defence.
+In an arrangement that endures to this day, the Trust agreed on a deal that its administrative costs would be largely met by a grant in aid funding from the Ministry of Defence.